TheBluePhoenix10/Mass-Lockdown-Marketplace/packagingbot/README.md

 If you want to send payouts, without receiving iotas via payments first, send the iotas to the first address of the seed (index 0)

+if you want to do payments using IOTA change the "VALAUE" parameter from "0" to the desired value

 ```bash
 SEED='REPLACEWITHEIGHTYONETRYTESEED'
 IOTANODE='https://nodes.thetangle.org:443'